$q$-Supercongruences from Jackson's $_8\phi_7$ summation and Watson's $_8\phi_7$ transformation

 2mm \centerline{Chuanan Wei}

-0.7cm {\bf Abstract.} In this paper, we establish some $q$-supercongruences modulo the fifth and sixth powers of a cyclotomic polynomial in terms of several summation and transformation formulas for basic hypergeometric series, the creative microscoping method recently introduced by Guo and Zudilin, and the Chinese remainder theorem for coprime polynomials.
-More concretely, we give a $q$-analogue of Swisher's result, a $q$-analogue of Liu's conjecture, a $q$-analogue of a nice formula due to Long and Ramakrishna [Adv.
+0.7cm {\bf Abstract.} $q$-Supercongruences modulo the fifth and sixth powers of a cyclotomic polynomial are very rare in the literature.
+In this paper, we establish some $q$-supercongruences modulo the fifth and sixth powers of a cyclotomic polynomial in terms of Jackson's $_8\phi_7$ summation, Watson's $_8\phi_7$ transformation, the creative microscoping method recently introduced by Guo and Zudilin, and the Chinese remainder theorem for coprime polynomials.
+More concretely, we give a $q$-analogue of a nice formula due to Long and Ramakrishna [Adv.
 Math.
-290 (2016), 773--808], and some $q$-supercongruences involving double series.
+290 (2016), 773--808] and two $q$-supercongruences involving double series.